Suppression of chemotactic singularity by buoyancy: Introduction

 A very interesting question that has so far remained largely open is whether fluid advection can suppress chemotactic explosion if it is active, that is, if the Patlak-Keller-Segel equation is coupled with some fluid mechanics equation.
 There have been many impressive works that analyzed such coupled systems, usually via buoyancy force; see for example \cite{di2010chemotaxis,duan2010global,lorz2010coupled, liu2011coupled,lorz2012coupled,Winkler2012, CKL, DX, TW, Winkler2021} where further references can be found.
 Active coupling makes the system much more challenging to analyze, but in some cases results involving global existence of classical solutions (the precise notion of their regularity is different in different papers) have been proved.
 These results, however, apply either in the settings where the initial data satisfy some smallness assumptions (e.g. \cite{duan2010global, lorz2012coupled, CKL}) or in the systems where both fluid and chemotaxis equations may not form a singularity if not coupled (e.g. \cite{Winkler2012, TW, Winkler2021}).
 Very recently, in \cite{Hact} and \cite{zzz}, the authors analyzed Patlak-Keller-Segel equation coupled to the Navier-Stokes equation near Couette flow.
 Based on ideas of blowup suppression in shear flows and stability of the Couette flow, the authors proved that global regularity can be enforced if the amplitude of the Couette flow is dominantly large and if the initial flow is very close to it.
-The density/fluid coupling in these works is not by buoyancy force but instead involves a model of the swimmer's effect on fluid that leads to special algebraic properties of the system.

 We note that active fluid advection has been conjectured to regularize singular nonlinear dynamics in other settings.
 The most notable example is the case of the $3$D Navier-Stokes and Euler equations.
 Constantin \cite{PC} has proved possibility of finite time singularity formation for the $3$D Euler equation in $\R^3$ if the pure advection term in the vorticity formulation is removed from the model.
 Hou and Lei have obtained numerical evidence for finite time blowup in a system obtained from the $3$D Navier-Stokes equation by the removal of the pure transport terms \cite{lei2009stabilizing}.
 In fact, finite time blowup has been also proved rigorously in some related modified model settings \cite{hou2011singularity,hou2012singularity}.
 Of course, the proof of the global regularity for the $3$D Navier-Stokes remains an outstanding open problem, so whether the $3$D Navier-Stokes equation exhibits ``advection regularization'' is an open question.
 Interestingly, a similar effect is present even in a one-dimensional model of the 3D Euler equation due to De Gregorio \cite{DG}.
 While the global regularity vs finite time blowup question is open for this model, the Constantin-Lax-Majda equation that is obtained from it by dropping the advection term leads to finite time singularity formation \cite{CLM}.
 Moreover, recent works \cite{JSS} and \cite{Chen} establish global regularity for the full De Gregorio model near the main steady state and under certain symmetry assumptions, respectively.